Are In Ground Trampolines Safer? | The Honest Truth

 Is an In Ground Trampoline Right for You?

-In ground trampolines certainly have their advantages when it comes to safety: They eliminate falling injuries, provide easy access to the trampoline and aren’t as affected by windy weather conditions.
+They eliminate falling injuries, provide easy access to the trampoline and aren’t as affected by windy weather conditions.

 However, the cost of an in ground trampoline can run over $5,000, because, much like a pool, it requires professional installation.